pixelpicosean/lesser-panda-ninja/README.md

 ## Install

-Simply download "ninja-physics.js" and put it inside "game/plugins" folder.
-Don't forget to "require" it anywhere you want.
+Simply require the module anywhere you want.

 This plugin ONLY changes the implementation and add more features, the API is almost the same of official physics module.